 Before you begin writing a paper, take time and build up your ideas before deciding on an essay topic.
 If you want to simplify the process, you can try activities such as listing, clustering, freewriting, and questioning.
 These will help you brainstorm ideas for your essay.

-- Questioning: On a piece of paper write: “Who?
+Questioning: On a piece of paper write: “Who?
 How?
 What?
 Why?
 When?
 Where?”.
 Answer each question with as much detail as possible.
-This will give you an outline for your writing to build off of.
+This will give you an outline for your writing to build on.

 Expository Essay Topics (examples)

 - Descriptive Essay: